Exploring Work Ethic: How to Define and Showcase It

 An Employee With Strong Time Management Skills

-While time management is critical to a good work ethic, that doesn't mean everyone must use the same methods to manage their time.
-If you're interested in finding the right time management techniques to suit your unique personality and work style, take a look at our Time Management Customizable Course.
+While time management is critical to a good work ethic, that doesn't mean everyone must use the same methods.
+If you're interested in finding the right time management techniques to suit your unique personality and work style, take a look at our Time Management Customizable Courseware.

 Responsibility

 When a person is responsible in their work, those around them know they will get their work done on time and well.
-If they run into an issue that compromises their ability to complete a given task, they will be communicative with their team and take ownership of the situation.
+If they encounter an issue that prevents them from completing a task, they will communicate with their team and take ownership of the situation.

 A Responsible Team of Employees